TizenTeam/nuttx/configs/esp32-core/README.txt

   Buttons
   -------
-  There are two buttons labeled Boot and EN.
+  There are two buttons labelled Boot and EN.
 The EN button is not available to software.
 It pulls the chip enable line that doubles as a reset line.

   The BOOT button is connected to IO0.
 On reset it is used as a strapping